JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 10. Thanks to authentication I got to know the difference between: WHO someone is and what someone can DO 🤯

+> Getting to work Traefik+Tiny Auth has been amazing, and social auth for SaaS is quick and great

 {{% details title="API vs JWT vs OAUTh 🚀" closed="true" %}}